 Country comprising more than 350 islands and atolls (mostly uninhabited) in the west Pacific Ocean.

 Government Palau has a presidential political executive.
 Its 1981 constitution, amended in 1992, provides for a two-chamber legislature, the Palau National Congress.
-It consists of an upper house, the Senate, with 13 members elected nationwide, and a lower house, the House of Delegates, with 16 members, one elected in each of the country's 16 states.
+It consists of an upper house, the Senate, with 19 members elected in single-seat constituencies, and a lower house, the House of Delegates, with 16 members, one elected in each of the country's 16 states.
 Members of both chambers serve four-year terms.
 The president, who is head of state and government, is directly elected for a similar term and heads an eight-member cabinet, which includes a vice-president.
 A president is limited to two terms.
 There is also a council of the paramount chiefs of the country's 16 constituent states, which advises the president on traditional laws and customs.
 Each state has its own elected legislature and governor.

 History The islands were initially settled in the 2nd millennium BC by migrants from Indonesia.
 They were visited by British traders in the 18th century AD and were colonized by Spain in the 19th century.
 After Spain's defeat in the Spanish American war, Spain sold the islands to Germany in 1899, when they were known as Palau.
 They were placed under Japanese administration by the League of Nations in 1921.
 In 1944 the USA took the islands from Japan, after the battle of Peleliu, which claimed 10,000 Japanese and 2,000 American lives.
 The USA made the archipelago a base for its forces as they moved across the Pacific towards Japan, and in 1947 it became part of the United Nations (UN) Trust Territory of the Pacific Islands.